-The Commission will require deployment program permit holders to demonstrate that all customers - including those that request a ride but were unable to obtain a ride, or unable or unwilling to enter the vehicle - are able to submit feedback to the permit holder.
+The Commission will require Phase I deployment programs permit holders to demonstrate that all customers - including those that request a ride but were unable to obtain a ride, or unable or unwilling to enter the vehicle - are able to submit feedback to the permit holder.
 In its application, the permit holder must describe how it will identify and take action on any complaints regarding the safety or accessibility of the service.